tlswg/rfc8447bis/draft-ietf-tls-rfc8447bis.md

 order to provide appropriate review.
-For this reason, designated experts should decline code point registrations for documents which have already been adopted or are being proposed for adoption by IETF working groups or IRTF research groups.
+For this reason, designated experts should decline code point registrations for documents which have already been adopted or are being proposed for adoption by IETF working groups or IRTF research groups unless the WG Chairs indicate otherwise via email.

 # Security Considerations